 - actual cost method.

-The shortcut method is available for expenses between 1 July 2020 and 30 June 2021.
-It allows you to claim a deduction of 80 cents per hour worked at home and didn’t require you to have a dedicated work area, such as a private study.
+For expenses between July 1, 2020, and June 30, 2021, the shortcut method is available.
+It allows you to claim an 80 cents per hour deduction for work done at home and does not require you to have a specialized work area, such as a private study.

-However, if you adopt this strategy, you won’t be able to claim any additional expenses for working from home, such as depreciation, can be claimed for that period.
-You must keep a record of the number of hours you worked from home.
+However, if you adopt this strategy, you won’t be able to claim any additional expenses for working from home, such as depreciation, for that time period.
+You need to keep track of how many hours you worked from home.

-This could be a timesheet, roster, diary, or similar document that sets out your work hours.
-For your claim, you just need to calculate the number of hours worked and multiply by 0.8.
+This can be a timesheet, roster, diary, or other documents that outline your working hours.
+You only need to multiply the number of hours worked by 0.8 to make your claim.

-The fixed-rate method gives you 52 cents for each hour for home office expenses and covers the decline in value of furniture and furnishings, electricity and gas, and the cost of repairs.
-You need to keep a record of hours worked and a diary for four weeks to show your usual work-from-home pattern.
+The fixed-rate method provides you 52 cents per hour for home office expenses, which includes depreciation of equipment and furnishings, energy and gas, and repair costs.
+To demonstrate your regular work-from-home habit, keep a log of hours worked and a diary for four weeks.

-The ATO has information for employees working from home during COVID-19 can use information from the ATO to assist them to calculate their expenses.
+Employees working from home during COVID-19 can use information from the ATO to assist them to calculate their expenses.

-Course fees, textbooks, stationery, student union fees and the depreciation of assets such as computers, tablets, and printers are all common self-education expenses.
+Course fees, textbooks, stationery, student union fees, and depreciation of assets such as computers, tablets, and printers are all common self-education expenses.

-You must also disallow the first $250 of self-education expenses incurred from a place of education, such as from university or college.
-This $250 can be offset by non-deductible amounts such as childcare while attending self-education activities or capital expenses related to self-education.
+The first $250 in self-education fees incurred from a place of education, such as a university or college, must also be disallowed.
+Non-deductible expenses such as childcare while participating in self-education activities or capital expenses linked to self-education can offset this $250.

-Higher Education Loan Program (HELP) repayments are not deductible.
+Repayments to the Higher Education Loan Program (HELP) are not tax-deductible.